Apple TV User Guide

 - Set AirPods controls

 - Type instead of speaking to Siri

 - Add an accessibility shortcut

-In Settings on Apple TV, go to Accessibility > Subtitles and Captioning.
+In Settings on Apple TV, go to Accessibility > Display Accommodations, then turn on Color Filters.

-In Settings on Apple TV, go to Accessibility > Subtitles and Captioning > Style.
+In Settings on Apple TV, go to Accessibility > Display Accommodations, then turn on Light Sensitivity.

 Select Intensity, then swipe to adjust the percentage of display intensity.